open-world-agents/open-world-agents/docs/recorder/install_and_usage.md

 This guide will help you install and use the OWA Recorder for high-performance screen recording and event capturing.

+## 🖥 Supported OS & HW

+- **Windows**: Fully optimized with Direct3D 11 integration.
+    - **GPU:** NVIDIA (supports for w/o NVIDIA GPU is in TODO)
+- **macOS**: Work in progress.
+- **Linux**: Work in progress.

+- **⚠️ Recommended Setup:** The load from the recorder is similar to OBS recording.
+To run games and recording simultaneously, you'll need hardware specifications similar to what would be required when streaming the same game using OBS.

 ## Installation

 ### Quick-Start Guide